burlamix/recipe-summarization/README.md

 ## Data
-I scraped 125,000 recipes from various websites for training (additional details can be found [here](https://github.com/rtlee9/recipe-box)).
+We scraped 500 recipes from various websites for training.
 Each recipe consists of:

 * A Coktails title
 * A list of ingredients